purchasing and downloads

 How do you approach the Kontakt instrument presets?

 We often create a master instrument of a given sound that contains all of the most interesting one-offs arranged across the keyboard, which gives the user a fast and comprehensive sound palette from the beginning.
 After that we’ll create some more heavily designed presets that bend and twist the sounds out into different forms.
 We don’t tend to sample instruments out in the traditional sample library sense (every note individually played at varying velocity, etc) but that’s often because we’re exploring old or broken things that may not conform so easily to that paradigm.

 What version of Kontakt do I need for the instruments?

-Kontakt instruments require the full retail version of NI Kontakt 4.2.3 or later.
+Kontakt instruments require the full retail version of NI Kontakt.
+Newer libraries are built using features in newer Kontakt releases, so check the EULA and system requirements for each collection to find out the required version.
 The free Kontakt player does not support these libraries.